top of page

 4. Engaging statewide experts

-In conjunction with this plan, Hamden must also look at old capital projects for potential funding leftovers and utilize those remainders to pay down our debt service moving forward.
 It is imperative to control spending and curb the growth of future costs.
 To aid these efforts, Hamden’s elected officials have to make a pointed effort to educate the public on the difference between the operating budget, the capital budget, and the many special funds that go into Town expenditures so the whole community can participate in an educated discussion on how to balance these funds to arrest this existential crisis.

 We need to grow Hamden’s commercial tax base to reduce the burden on residents– which is where Adam’s vision for Smart, Targeted Economic Development comes in.
 For example, attracting a medical campus to Hamden would bring high-quality services and well-paying jobs to our community while contributing significantly to the commercial tax base.
 The addition of high-value medical equipment would also increase revenue through the personal property portion of the grand list—further relieving tax pressure on homeowners.
 Frankly put, Hamden must put its best foot forward in promoting itself as the prime attraction for quality employers, dynamic service providers, and the best site for highway-accessible light manufacturing in the state.